 What does the annual presentation of public status mean?

 Every year, the Vienna Municipal Education Authority awards MCA its public status for the current academic year after positive inspection.
-We expect to receive permanent public status soon.
 The presentation of public status according to § 12 para 1 line 2 of the Legislation of Schooling Obligations of 1985 assigns the school to be suitable for the fulfillment of general compulsory schooling.

 Does my child have to be Christian?

 No – Our students come from very different cultural groups, religions and ethnic backgrounds.
 However, as a Christian school it is important to us including Christian values in our daily school life.

 Yes – As a school we decided that our students should wear a school uniform.
 Please click here for more details

 When can my child start at MCA?

 Currently, students can only start on the first day of school in September.
 One week earlier they have to register with the Vienna Municipal Education Authority.
 Once MCA has been awarded permanent public status, students will be able to start anytime.

 What does the “flexible primary school phase“ (preschool) stand for?